-Diabetes patients may think that they can’t have dosa with the increased GI score and the health experts tell that they can eat this dish by limiting the count of dosas in taken.
+Diabetes patients may think that they can’t have dosa with the increased GI score and the health experts tell them that they can eat this dish by limiting the count of dosas taken.

-For the preparation of plain dosas mostly the ingredients used are the raw rice and the urad dal, for other variations in dosas which are widely seen are masala dosa, paneer dosa, and several others.
+For the preparation of plain dosas mostly the ingredients used are raw rice and urad dal, other variations in dosas that are widely seen are masala dosa, paneer dosa, and several others.

 For the chutney, some other ingredients can be tried to reduce the usage of coconut and alternate ingredients can be tried for dosa preparation also to balance the diet suiting a patient with diabetes.